alynapchuk/git-hired-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is how you may set up this project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites